radiodee1/url-exchange/README.md

 The program also can be directed to use GPT3.
 That uses the OPENAI_API_KEY environment variable.

 ## ChatGPT vs GPT3 vs GPTJ
 At the time of this writing ChatGPT is a very big deal in the AI world.
-We would like to know weather the prompt we constructed for GPT3 and GPTJ works on ChatGPT.
-Unfortunately, we cannot get access to the new model right now.
-We _think_ it should work, but we don't know.
-Weather it would work better than GPT3 is also unknown.
+The prompts we construct for GPT3 and GPTJ do not work on ChatGPT.
+We need to spend time on the other GPT models.

 GPT3 is larger than GPTJ.
 GPT3 also is faster than GPTJ, and is a larger model, so it does things like answer questions from the Wizards better.
 GPT3 is free at this moment, While GPTJ is a paid for service.
 Unfortunately GPT3 is sometimes unavailable because it is so busy.